jamesfer/cypher-query-builder/readme.md

 Write queries in Javascript just as you would write them in Cypher.

 - Easy to use fluent interface
-- Support for streaming records using RxJS
+- Support for streaming records using observables
 - Full Typescript declarations included in package

 ```javascript